mateoherrerae/JobApplicationManagerIntermedium/README.md

 # JobApplicationManagerIntermedium
-I made a Recruitment Management Application developed in Java using Swing.
-It includes functionalities for recruiters and applicants, with database integration (PostgreSQL) and the use of the Service design pattern.
+As a practical assignment for a project in the Programming Paradigms course at my university, I developed a Recruitment Management Application in Java using Swing.
+This application includes functionalities for recruiters and applicants, with database integration and the use of the Service design pattern.
+The project demonstrates my knowledge in database management and object-oriented programming